 10. Heavenly Bamboo

-Evergreen Nandina domestica ‘Twilight’ is a multicolored version of a shrub commonly known as heavenly or sacred bamboo – however, it is not bamboo.
+Evergreen Nandina domestica ‘Twilight’ is a multicolored version of a shrub commonly known as heavenly or sacred bamboo – however, it is not true bamboo.

 It has medium to dark green leaves splashed with bright white, and grows in Zones 6 to 9.